MrBohdan/LearnProject/README.md

-              │    ├── ArrayDequeDemo                          #Implementation of an ArrayDeque │    ├── ArrayListDemo                           #Implementation of an ArrayList │    ├── ArrayListToArray                        #ArrayList with a method toArray() │    ├── ComparatorDemo                          #The Comparator interface
+              │    ├── ArrayDequeDemo                          #Implementation of an ArrayDeque │    ├── ArrayListDemo                           #Implementation of an ArrayList │    ├── ArrayListToArray                        #ArrayList with a method toArray() │    ├── BitSetDemo                              #Implementation of a BitSet │    ├── ComparatorDemo                          #The Comparator interface
               │    ├── ComparatorDemo2                         #The Comparator interface
-              │    ├── EnumSetDemo                             #Implementation of an EnumSet │    ├── HashMapDemo                             #Implementation of a HashMap │    ├── HashSetDemo                             #Implementation of a HashSet │    ├── IteratorDemo                            #The Iterator interface
+              │    ├── EnumSetDemo                             #Implementation of an EnumSet │    ├── HashMapDemo                             #Implementation of a HashMap │    ├── HashSetDemo                             #Implementation of a HashSet │    ├── HashtableDemo                           #Implementation of a Hashtable │    ├── IteratorDemo                            #The Iterator interface
-              │    ├── LinkedHashMapDemo                       #Implementation of a LinkedHashMap │    ├── LinkedHashSetDemo                       #Implementation of a LinkedHashSet │    ├── LinkedListDemo                          #Implementation of a LinkedList │    ├── SpliteratorDemo                         #The Spliterator interface
+              │    ├── LinkedHashMapDemo                       #Implementation of a LinkedHashMap │    ├── LinkedHashSetDemo                       #Implementation of a LinkedHashSet │    ├── LinkedListDemo                          #Implementation of a LinkedList │    ├── PropertiesDemo                          #Implementation of a Properties class │    ├── PropertiesDemo1                         #Properties class with the store() and load() methods │    ├── SpliteratorDemo                         #The Spliterator interface
-              │    ├── StackDemo                               #Implementation of a Stack class │    ├── TreeMapDemo                             #Implementation of a TreeMap │    ├── TreeMapDemo2                            #The interface Comparator with a compareTo() method │    ├── TreeMapDemo2A                           #The Comparator with a thenComparing() method and lambda
+              │    ├── StackDemo                               #Implementation of a Stack class │    ├── StringTokenizerDemo                     #Implementation of a StringTokenizer class │    ├── TreeMapDemo                             #Implementation of a TreeMap │    ├── TreeMapDemo2                            #The interface Comparator with a compareTo() method │    ├── TreeMapDemo2A                           #The Comparator with a thenComparing() method and lambda